 1 credit of clinical course equals 3 hours of clinical fieldwork internship.
 Thus, for a 3 credit NCLIN course, you will spend 9 hours per week, or 90 hours for the quarter, on your internship.
 Please plan to commit at least one day per week for each internship course.

-MN students will be involved in a monthly seminar for each NCLIN course.
+Students will be involved in a monthly seminar for each NCLIN course.
 Specific seminar dates/times are on the UW Time Schedule.
-Information about DNP internship seminars will be available in AY 2013-2014 when the School completes the revision.

 Internship faculty supervisor may require students to complete a journal electronically to describe their experiences and for faculty feedback.
 Please consult with your internship faculty supervisor for details.